For the Professional Groomer, Handler, and Veterinarian

 We changed our mailing address from the UPS Store to our Sharpening Center direct.

 Please do not mail to the UPS store at the University Blvd address, it will be returned to you if you do.

 If you can't print out the "Inventory Sheet" just answer these questions on a regular sheet of paper.

 How many blades your sending?
 How many shears your sending?
 Any broken teeth on any blades?
-Do you want blades returned safely in a blade box?
-What name and address you want everything sent back to?
-(Let us know if this is a different address than we shipped to before.
-Write "NEW ADDRESS") Payment information.
+Do you want blades returned safely in a reusable blade box? $5.00 What name and address you want everything sent back to?
+(Let us know if this is a new address than we shipped to before.)
+Payment information.